 Materials for Walkthrough

 ✓ Clipboard

 ✓ Pen

 ✓ Checklist

-✓ Office Floor Plan (if available)
+✓ Office Floor Plan (if available) ✓ Waste & Recycling Policy for Building/Office (if available)

-✓ Waste & Recycling Policy for Building/Office (if available)
+waste & Necycling Folicy for Building Office (if available)

-1. Is there evidence of an established recycling program? (i.e. recycling bins, signage, recycling area in loading dock, etc.) ng collection
+1. Is there evidence of an established recycling program? (i.e. recycling bins, signage, recycling collection n

+area in loading dock, etc.)

 □ Yes

 □ No

 ☐ If yes, are there bins for recycling collection?

 ☐ If no, is there a reason why there is no recycling program?

 2. Is there a waste decal(s) visible from the street?

-☐ Yes
+□ Yes

 □ No

 3. Which of the following information is present on the waste decal(s)?

-☐ Name of carter
+□ Name of carter

 ☐ Days/Times of pickup

 ☐ Carting methodology

-□ Spaces served
+☐ Spaces served

-4. 6 ( · · · · · · · · · · · · · · · · · · aste and
+4. Who is the waste and recycling hauler for the building?
+(If there are separate haulers for waste and

 recycling, please designate).

 Waste Hauler:

 Recycling Hauler (if different from waste hauler):

 Electronic Waste Hauler:

 Organics Hauler (if applicable):

 Hazardous Waste Hauler (if applicable) :

 Back-of f-the Building Spaces

-5. Is the collection methodology evident in the building, such as source separated or single st ream?
+5 Is the collection methodology evident in the building, such as source separated or single stream?

-□ Yes
+O. ☐ Yes

-□ No

-• Notes:
+Notes:

 6. What is the collection methodology?

-$\ \square$ Source Separated: three bins- one for paper, one for plastic/metal/glass, and one
+0. ☐ Source Separated: three bins- one for paper, one for plastic/metal/glass, and one for landfil

 ☐ Single Stream: two bins - one bin for landfill and one for paper, plastic, metal, and glass.